vishnu67sankar/ForestFire-Modeling-Simulation/README.md

 # Forest Fire Modeling and Simulation

 In this work a forest fire is modeled using the SEIQRDP model.
 The SEIQRDP model is originally used for disease transmission, and it is a 1D model.
-It is modified and adapted for a 2D forest fire model, whose implementation  can be found in the jupyter notebook.
+It is modified and adapted for a 2D forest fire model which is solved by a custom built RK4 method.
+Its implementation  can be found in the jupyter notebook.
 The output from the model is visualized below:

 ![Spatial SEIQRDP model diagram](output/fire_spread.gif)